Claims evaluation

 Introduction

-Claims evaluation is done during the process of determining whether a party is authorized to execute a protocol permission.
-This also applies to an obligation, which is a specialized permission.
+Claims evaluation occurs during protocol access authorization.
 In this process, the party claims, which are attributes that identify the party, are compared to the claims bound to the protocol party.
 The two sets of claims are evaluated to determine authorization.

 Evaluation rules